hypo69/hypo/docs/gemini/consultant/ru/translators/header.md

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: Files or directories to identify the project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker files are found.
-    :return: Path to the project root directory.
+    :return: Path to the root directory if found, otherwise the directory where the script is located.
-    :rtype: Path
+    :rtype: pathlib.Path
     """
     current_path = Path(__file__).resolve().parent
     project_root = current_path